K2Joom/docs-matukio/roadmap.md

 * Multi certificate printing
 * Share info about event after booking
+* Google Calendar integration (How would you like one?)

 ### Matukio 6

 Big release with some major changes

+* Complete new form builder for the booking form (Drag & Drop)
+* New Event specific fields (With the form Builder)
+* Field sets for events
 *